Retro-Devils/Mugen-Pi-4/README.md

 # V3 is a MAJOR UPDATE .

-  - No more scripts it directly launches exes from retropie.
+  - No more scripts(.sh) it directly launches exes from retropie.
+           Retropie will still see read and launch .sh

   - Qjoypad auto loads layout with same name as exe.

 # To install and setup you will need .